-The independence of a member may not be guaranteed if he or any member of his family (spouse, children, parents, and siblings) is a:
+The independence of a member may not be guaranteed if he or any member of his family (spouse, child, parent or sibling) is a:

 - a) member;

 - b) shareholder;

 - c) business partner;

 - d) sponsor;

 - e) consultant

 of the licence applicant.
 The foregoing list is illustrative and not exhaustive.